Mining industry of Romania

-According to the CIA World Factbook, other natural resources include coal, iron ore, copper, chromium, uranium, antimony, mercury, gold, barite, borate, celestine (strontium), emery, feldspar, limestone, magnesite, marble, perlite, pumice, pyrites (sulfur), and clay alongside arable land and hydropower.
-In Roșia Montană area is the largest gold deposit in continental Europe, estimated at over 300 tons of gold and 1,600 tons of silver, having a value of $3 billion.
+Other natural resources include: coal, iron ore, copper, chromium, uranium, antimony, mercury, gold, barite, borate, celestine (strontium), emery, feldspar, limestone, magnesite, marble, perlite, pumice, pyrites (sulfur) and clay.

+Roșia Montană area is the largest gold deposit in continental Europe, estimated at over 300 tons of gold and 1,600 tons of silver, having a value of $3 billion.

+Conflicts

+Mining projects in Romania have resulted in environmental conflicts, resulting in the cancellation of some high-profile projects.
+For example, development of the Roșia Montană Project was cancelled, after widespread protests in 2013.
+In 2016, the owner of that project, Gabriel Resources sought $4.4 billion in damages from Romania at the World Bank, claiming that Romania unfairly blocked the company's $2 billion project.

+The Rovina mine was also opposed by environmental and environmental justice groups.
+That project was stalled in 2021.

+Anti-mining organisations have attempted to ban gold cyanidation in Romania, because this process has resulted in environmental disasters, such as the 1971 Certej dam failure and the Baia Mare cyanide spill in 2000.

+Baia Mare cyanide spill

+Production

 Romania's mineral production is adequate to supply its manufacturing output.
 Energy needs are also met by importing bituminous and anthracite coal and crude petroleum.
 In 2007 approximately 13.4 million tons of anthracite coal, approximately 4,000 tons of tungsten, 565,000 tons of iron ore, and 47,000 tons of zinc ore were mined.
 Lesser amounts of copper, lead, molybdenum, gold, silver, kaolin, and fluorite also were mined.

-In 2016, Gabriel Resources launched arbitration and disclosed it sought $4.4 billion worth of damages from Romania at the World Bank.
-It accuses Romania of unfairly blocking the company's $2 billion project creating one of the continent's largest gold mines.
-The government then served the Canadian company with a $8.6 million taxes bill.

-Figures

 In 2004, according to Europaworld.com, the main mining industries in thousand metric tons were: